documentation

 • confluent.cluster.link.enable=true

-• confluent.cluster.link.metadata.topic.replication.factor=1 (This explicit config is only needed in KRaft mode.
-In ZooKeeper mode, using $CONFLUENT_HOME/etc/kafka this is the default.)
+• confluent.cluster.link.metadata.topic.replication.factor=1 (This explicit config is required in KRaft mode.)

 And here are the configurations you modify from their defaults in the Kafka server: